MEIGA-tk/MEIGA-PAV/README.md

     * TDLEN_5PRIME: Length of 5-prime transduction
     * TDLEN_3PRIME: Length of 3-prime transduction
     * STRAND: Insertion DNA strand (+ or -)

+An example of VCF output (PAV_MEI_MEIGA.freeze4.vcf) is provided in the /execution folder.
+This results from the annotation of the input VCF (freeze4.sv-alt.vcf) included in the folder as well as an example

 ## License
 MEIGA-PAV is distributed under GPL-3.0 License